The Domestic Workers Bill of Rights took effect in Illinois on January 1st, 2017. This article explains what your rights are as domestic worker.

 If you work in Chicago, the minimum wage is $10.50 per hour.

-Live-in workers (who reside at the job site permanently or for at least 4 consecutive nights and 5 consecutive days) must be paid at least the federal minimum wage for all hours worked.
+Live-in workers (who reside at the job site permanently or for at least 4 consecutive nights and 5 consecutive days) must be paid at least the federal minimum wage for all hours worked, but they are not entitled to overtime pay.
 Live-in workers do not need to be paid for time spent sleeping, eating, or for personal entertainment if they are completely free from all duties.
 However, they must be paid for these time periods if they are interrupted to perform work.
-Minimum wage may not apply if:

-- You are on duty for 24 hours or more;
+- You are on duty for a shift that lasts 24 hours or more;

 - You agreed to not include meal periods;